 Where to purchase bak kut teh herbs

-If you want to make bak kut teh from scratch instead of using pre-packed herbs, this is all the information you will need.
-Bak kut teh herbs are simply Chinese medicinal herbs which are found in most Chinese medicinal halls or at Asian grocers around the world.
-In almost all Asian grocers, you will be able to find packs of 10 herbs usually marketed as ‘Chinese Herbal Soup Mix’ or ‘Chinese Tonic Soup’ .
+In almost all Asian grocers, you will be able to find packs of 10 herbs usually marketed as ‘Chinese Herbal Soup Mix’ or ‘Chinese Tonic Soup’.

 In the table below, you will find the names of the ingredients in English, Chinese characters and pinyin.
-For a decent pot of bak kut teh, you will need at least 6 types of the herbs.
+For a decent pot of bak kut teh, you will need at least 6 types of herbs.

 Herbs Name | Pinyin | Chinese characters |